Sage & Patchouli Essential Oils

 This one is the favorite hippie essential oil.
 You can frequently whiff it walking around during the summer at a Dead and Company concert or a Phish concert.
 Although any smell is pretty tough to describe, this one has a musky, warm, earthy scent with a spicy twist; for this reason, it's often used as a scent additive in perfumes, cosmetics, and incense.
 Initially used in Chinese Medicine for body and mind, it has continued to be used up until today.
 People use Patchouli to fight anxiety and depression by clearing negativity in the mind and lifting moods.

-Some evidence suggests that patchouli oil may be helpful for several ailments, including eczema, and stress, due to its antimicrobial, antioxidant, and anti-inflammatory properties.
+Some evidence suggests that patchouli oil may be helpful for several ailments, including eczema and stress, due to its antimicrobial, antioxidant, and anti-inflammatory properties.
 But, back to the here and now, Patchouli is still a common element in many well-known perfumes, but because other ingredients mask it, you probably will never notice it.
-Instead, applying pure patchouli oils effectively channel your inner flower child while embracing this scent.
+Instead, applying pure patchouli oils effectively channels your inner flower child while embracing this scent.
 According to history, patchouli essential oil makes the wearer more attractive and in love.
 It's inexpensive, and a little goes a long way.

 In aromatherapy, the smell of Patchouli can relax you and elevate your emotions.
 Some describe it as a grounding and emotionally balancing scent that helps relax both the mind and body.
 It is known to allow the release of hormones such as dopamine and serotonin, which fight against anxiety, depression, and stress.
 The scent is closely associated with romance and love, and it has been used as an aphrodisiac for hundreds of years.
 The natural essence of Patchouli increases the production of neurotransmitters, including serotonin and dopamine, known to ease anxiety and stress, as well as hormones that regulate sleep cycles.